BU 375 Operations

 - quality (reducing defects)

-- ability to change internal processes to accomodate needs
+- ability to change internal processes to accommodate needs

 - trades off with speed